-This page documents production updates to Cloud IAP.
+This page documents production updates to IAP.
 You can periodically check this page for announcements about new or updated features, bug fixes, known issues, and deprecated functionality.

 Current version: release

 You can see the latest product updates for all of Google Cloud on the Google Cloud page, browse and filter all release notes in the Google Cloud console, or programmatically access release notes in BigQuery.

 To get the latest product updates delivered to you, add the URL of this page to your

 August 17, 2023

 Authenticating users with a Google-managed OAuth client and allowlisting OAuth clients for programmatic access are available in Preview.

 Security bulletin c2agxr12ne

 Certain Google Cloud load balancers routing to an Identity-Aware Proxy enabled Backend Service could have been vulnerable to an untrusted party under limited conditions.